 Contact past customers to ensure they are satisfied with their vehicles.

-Customer Interaction: Assist customers in selecting the right vehicle to meet their needs and budget, as well as conduct vehicle demonstrations and test drives to showcase features and benefits, negotiate pricing and financing options with customers
+Customer Interaction: Assist customers in selecting the right vehicle to meet their needs and budget, as well as conduct vehicle demonstrations and test drives to showcase features and benefits, negotiate pricing and financing options with customers.

 Sales Process Management: Process sales paperwork, including contracts, warranties, payment arrangements.
 Follow up with customers after the sale to ensure satisfaction and address any concerns or issues.
 In addition, develop and maintain customer database for future sales opportunities.